 Finance transformation is not only important, but necessary.
 Aligning finance with business strategy is the best way to ensure that the executive team gets all the information they need in order to make the best business decisions for the organization.

-DataRails is an enterprise-class FP&A tool that empowers each finance professional to independently work with data and deliver actionable, data-driven insights.
+DataRails is an enterprise-class FP&A solution that empowers each finance professional to independently work with data and deliver actionable, data-driven insights.
 Finally, count on numbers you can trust and reduce inefficiencies without having to change how you work on Excel.
 With DataRails, strengthen the connection between finance and operations to drive better organizational decisions.